quinlan-lab/constraint-tools/README.md

 ${CONSTRAINT_TOOLS}/bin/jq . <model>
 ```

-Required arguments for `dashboard-germline-model` are:
+Required arguments for `browser-germline-model` are:

 ```
 --port INT
       The port to serve the web-app on
 ```

-By default the `dashboard-germline-model` subcommand uses a pre-computed model
+By default the `browser-germline-model` subcommand uses a pre-computed model
 corresponding to a pre-computed set of putatively neutral regions.
 Optionally, the user may change this by specifying the `--model` argument: